 It was a huge milestone in my life, four years of hard work, looking after my daughter while studying to graduate for my degree… but with the help and understanding of my family, friends, colleagues and tutors, they all helped make this not only possible but hugely rewarding also.
 It is never too late to study; I am a prime example of that.

 What’s on your gear list? (camera gear + software)

 Camera wise I shoot with a Canon 7D & 5D, although I also shoot with a Hasselblad when the project requires.
-I use various lenses for specific jobs but the Canon 24-70mm f2.8 is still a firm favorite and for my compositing work, it’s a real workhorse.
+I use various lenses for specific jobs but the Canon 24-70mm f2.8 is still a firm favorite and for my Compositing work, it’s a real workhorse.
 For lighting I personally use Bowens, who have taken a particular interest in my career, their lighting has been instrumental in helping me create many of my award winning images.
-When it comes to post production, I almost solely work with Adobe, from shooting tethered in Adobe Lightroom, importing images in Adobe Bridge, initial balancing changes in Adobe Raw, on to image manipulation in Adobe Photoshop CC and finally sharing the final images on Bēhance.
-For black and white conversions I am a big fan of Nik Software, Silver Efex Pro as a plug in with Adobe Photoshop and sometimes I use Colour Efex also.
+When it comes to post production, I almost solely work with Adobe, from shooting tethered in Adobe Lightroom, importing images in Adobe Bridge, initial balancing changes in Adobe RAW, on to image manipulation in Adobe Photoshop cc and finally sharing the final images on B?hance.
+For Black and White conversions I am a big fan of Nik Software, Silver Efex Pro as a plug in with Adobe Photoshop and sometimes I use Colour Efex also.

 How important is Photoshop to your work?